rrag/react-stockcharts/docs/md/OVERVIEW.md

 There are many charting libraries available, but I feel there are very few that provide the features and flexibility to create stock charts that compete with the likes of the ones provided by commercial trading systems.

 #### SVG vs Canvas
 When deciding on a web technology for charts - not just charts, but ones which are interactive too -  representing many many data points, the decision of performance is bound to come up, and HTML5 presents options.
-React Stockcharts is built on SVG

 I am not going to debate between the pros and cons between SVG and Canvas.
 They are discussed at great length [here](http://stackoverflow.com/questions/12310024/fast-and-responsive-interactive-charts-graphs-svg-canvas-other) and [here](http://stackoverflow.com/questions/5882716/html5-canvas-vs-svg-vs-div).
 Needless to say they are both very powerful and for charting, there really is no right answer.
 I have chosen to use SVG for React Stockcharts because,